 - to make reconciliation for iniquity

 - to seal up the vision and prophecy/prophet

 “These six predicted events were to be accomplished within the “determined” (or limited, or “marked off”) period of seventy sevens of years; and that all six items were completely fulfilled at the first coming of Christ, and in the “week” of His crucifixion.
 For when our Lord ascended into heaven and the Holy Spirit descended, there remained not one of the six items of Daniel 9:24 that was not dully accomplished.”
 (Philip Mauro)

 to finish the transgression:

-The Hebrew word for ‘finish’ is kala(kaw-law), in most of its uses in Scripture carries the idea of to withhold or to restrain.
+The Hebrew word for ‘finish’ is kala(kaw-law).
+In most of its uses in Scripture, it carries the idea of to withhold or to restrain.
 However here, it is in the intensive form (Piel), and is given the idea to finish.
 It is to withhold or restrain, intensified.
 The word translated ‘transgression’ is pesha(pesh-ah), and its base meaning is defection or rebellion.
 Hence, this refers specifically to transgressing by rebellion.